Jordy3D/MoonbouncePlus/.github/ISSUE_TEMPLATE/data-template.md

 ---
-name: Data Template
+name: Data Submission/Edit Template
-about: Data submission
+about: This template is for the submission of data, or the edition of existing data that may be outdated or incorrect.
-title: "New Data: [ITEM NAME]"
+title: "Data: [ITEM NAME]"
 labels: ''
 assignees: ''